 Additionally, bank holding companies that meet certain eligibility requirements prescribed by the BHCA and elect to operate as financial holding companies may engage in, or own shares in companies engaged in, a wider range of nonbanking activities, including securities and insurance underwriting and sales, merchant banking and any other activity that the Federal Reserve, in consultation with the Secretary of the Treasury, determines by regulation or order is financial in nature or incidental to any such financial activity or that the Federal Reserve determines by order to be complementary to any such financial activity and does not pose a substantial risk to the safety or soundness of FDIC-insured institutions or the financial system generally.
 In 2006, the Company elected to operate as a financial holding company.
-In order to maintain its status as a financial holding company, the Company and the Bank must be well-capitalized, well-managed, and the Bank must have a least a satisfactory CRA rating.
+In order to maintain its status as a financial holding company and the Bank must be well-capitalized, well-managed, and the Bank must have a least a satisfactory CRA rating.
 If the Federal Reserve determines that a financial holding company is not well-capitalized or well-managed, the Company has a period of time in which to achieve compliance, but during the period of noncompliance, the Federal Reserve may place any limitations on the Company that it believes to be appropriate.
-Furthermore, if the Federal Reserve determines that a financial holding company is not well-capitalized or well-managed to company place any limitations on the Company that it believes to be appropriate.
-Furthermore, if the Federal Reserve determines that a financial holding company is not well company will not be able to commence any new financial activities or acquire a company that engages in such activities.
+Furthermore, if the Federal Reserve determines that a financial holding company's subsidiary bank has not received a satisfactory CRA rating, that company will not be able to commence any new financial activities or acquire a company that engages in such activities.